Contact us at 914-666-4665

 why Lyme disease persists

-How to Test for Lyme Disease: Beyond CDC Guidelines
+How to Test for Lyme Disease: Why Standard Tests Can Miss It

-How to Test for Lyme Disease: Beyond CDC Guidelines When patients ask how to test for Lyme disease, they’re often surprised by the complexity—and the limitations—of the current testing system.
+How to Test for Lyme Disease: Why Standard Tests Can Miss It When patients ask how to test for Lyme disease, they’re often surprised by the complexity—and the limitations—of the current testing system.
 While laboratory tests can be helpful, they do not tell the whole story.
-Clinical judgment is often just as important, especially when symptoms persist despite
+Clinical judgment is often just as important, especially when

-How to Test for Lyme Disease: Beyond CDC Guidelines Read More »
+How to Test for Lyme Disease: Why Standard Tests Can Miss It Read More »

 Is It Too Late to Treat a Tick Bite?
 What Patients Need to Know

 Is It Too Late to Treat a Tick Bite?
-What Patients Need to Know Many patients worry that it may be too late to treat a tick bite, especially when symptoms appear months or even years after the initial exposure.
-This concern is understandable—but the answer is reassuring.
-It is never truly too late to
+What Patients Need to Know Is it too late to treat a tick bite?
+Many patients worry the answer is yes—especially when symptoms appear months or even years after exposure.
+This concern is understandable, but the answer is often more reassuring than patients expect.
+It is

 Is It Too Late to Treat a Tick Bite?
 What Patients Need to Know Read More »